 Pros and Cons of Junk Bonds

-Here are the main pros and cons of investing into junk bonds:
+Here are the main pros and cons of investing in junk bonds:

 - Junk bonds are high-yield bonds that offer higher potential returns than most other types of bonds

 - If an investor picks the right junk bond and the issuing company stabilises financially, junk bonds offer the potential of enormous profits